Skip to main content

 • Restaurant: “Due to the size of your order, we will need two hours to complete it.
 Would you like to pick it up in two hours or set another time?”

-Prep time causes the customer to be prompted with the 'Accept updated order time' when attempting to check out with a larger order.
+Prep time is what causes the customer to be prompted with the 'Accept updated order time' when attempting to check out with a larger order.

 • Used only when the customer starts an order